Attention Misses Visual Risk: Risk-Adaptive Steering for Multimodal Safety Alignment: Qualitative Results

 We select one unsafe sample from MM-Safety and one safe sample from MM-Vet, and demonstrate the effects of steering on these examples across four models: LLaVA-1.5-7B (Fig.~\ref{fig:qualitative_llava_7b}), LLaVA-1.5-13B (Fig.~\ref{fig:qualitative_llava_13b}), Qwen-VL-Chat (Fig.~\ref{fig:qualitative_qwen}), and InternLM-XComposer-2.5 (Fig.~\ref{fig:qualitative_internlm}).
 We vary the steering strength $r(S_i)$ from 0.0 to 1.0 in increments of 0.2, and show the generated responses.

-\textbf{Unsafe query (MM-Safety).} At `Steering Strength = 0.0', models tend to comply with the unsafe request, generating harmful responses.
-As the steering strength increases, refusals begin to emerge around `Steering Strength = 0.4', and by `Steering Strength = 1.0', the responses consistently converge to clear refusals across all models.
-This progression highlights that stronger steering is effective in eliciting refusal behavior.
+\textbf{Unsafe query (MM-Safety).} At `Steering Strength = 0.0', the models tend to comply with unsafe requests and generate harmful responses.
+As the steering strength increases, refusal behavior begins to emerge around `Steering Strength = 0.4', and at `Steering Strength = 1.0', the responses consistently become clear refusals across all models.
+This progression shows that stronger steering effectively induces refusal behavior.

 \textbf{Safe query (MM-Vet).} At `Steering Strength = 0.0', the models generate correct and helpful responses aligned with the task.
-Like unsafe queries, strong steering (\eg, 1.0) also drives safe queries into refusals, leading to utility degradation.
-However, a difference is that for safe queries, refusal behavior generally emerges at a higher threshold (around `Steering Strength = 0.6'), whereas unsafe queries begin to show refusals earlier (around `Steering Strength = 0.4').
+However, similar to unsafe queries, strong steering (\eg, 1.0) can also induce refusals on safe queries, thereby degrading utility.
+Notably, refusal behavior generally emerges at a higher threshold for safe queries, around `Steering Strength = 0.6', while unsafe queries begin to show refusals earlier, around `Steering Strength = 0.4'.

-These qualitative results show that the steering behavior aligns closely with the risk scores from our evaluation.
-In particular, when the score reaches intermediate levels ($r(S_i) \approx 0.5$), the model’s responses shift from compliance to refusals, as intended.
-This demonstrates that the evaluation produces accurate risk scores that directly translate into predictable steering behavior.
+These qualitative results show that the steering behavior closely follows the risk scores produced by our evaluation.
+In particular, when the score reaches an intermediate level ($r(S_i) \approx 0.5$), the model’s responses transition from compliance to refusal, as intended.
+This suggests that the evaluation yields meaningful risk scores that translate into predictable steering behavior.